ETHER DRIFT

 Ether Drift is a Norwegian rock project based in Fetsund, created by musician and songwriter Lars Garpe‑Hallø.
 With a unique blend of melodic and energetic songs, Ether Drift crafts an exciting and dynamic soundscape that carries the listener through both raw power and delicate vulnerability.

 More than just a band, Ether Drift is a deeply personal artistic expression – a concept where every note, lyric, and image is shaped by lived experience.
-The debut album, Last Cry Before I Fade, is a concept work exploring themes of resilience, loss, and reclaiming control over one’s own story.
-Spanning from soaring rock anthems to intimate, fragile ballads, the songs reflect the duality of light and darkness that runs through life itself.

 Ether Drift invites listeners into this universe – a place between shadow and light, silence and sound – where music becomes a vessel for truth that cannot always be spoken aloud.